Filip7/workcd-go/README.md

 - `-e`: Open editor after changing directory
 - `--editor <editor>`: Specify editor (overrides config and $EDITOR)
 - `--base-dir <path>`: Specify base directory for workcd-go (overrides config)
+- `--preview-viewer <viewer>`: Specify viewer for looking at README files in the directories

 ## How it works